- Chart

 Weaknesses

-- Limited recent public information on operations and strategy
+- Limited public information on current leadership and strategic direction.

 Opportunities